The Farm Year

 November & December

-The new cowshed As in the rest of northern europe the weather turns wetter, the rams go back with the sheep, and the cows come in.
-We start to sell the biggest of our calves.
-The calves we do not sell straight away, we house and grow on a bit longer, for selling in January.
+As the weather turns wetter, the rams go back with the sheep and the cows come inside.
+We also start to sell the biggest of our calves.
+The calves we don’t sell straight away, we house and grow on a bit longer for selling in January.
+Now that the cows are inside, it’s a good chance to mend or renew fences, tidy up fields and spread manure.